What does horse poop look like and how often do horses poop?

 Stallions and foals tend to poop more often than mares and geldings.

 And, yes, horses use their poop as a social marker.
-So don’t be surprised if he goes more often when a new horse is in the vicinity.
+Don’t be surprised if he goes more often when a new horse is in the vicinity.

 So you know what’s normal for your horse.
 What should you do when you notice that his poop is different than usual?